 Gratitude is more than a simple thank you that’s casually thrown in as you leave a restaurant or buy your groceries.
 And it’s more than a thank you for a gift received.
-Instead, it’s a deep sense of appreciation for what you already have rather than what you don’t have.
+Instead, it’s a deep sense of appreciation for what you already have rather than an acute awareness of what you don’t have.
 It’s counting your blessings in spite of all the difficulties you may be dealing with in your life.

 In the words of David Steindl-Rast if you’re grateful, you act out of a sense of enough and not a sense of scarcity.

 What this means is that if you’re genuinely thankful for what you already have, you’re less likely to draw envious comparisons with what other people have…and you don’t.
 And it curbs the tendency to want more as we get more.